makyo/writing/work/claw17/disappearance/index.md

 Holy shit, I may actually be able to pull this off.
 It'll be crazy, but maybe I can do it.

 I guess Adam did some talking after I'd asked about more possibilities, and now I've got the owner of Starry Night, the town's little café, as a "client" of sorts.
-He's having me run the taxes and offered to let me run the till if things get busy.
-They haven't yet, but he's promised me it's the off-season now.
+He's having me do the taxes and help run the books.
+He even offered to let me run the till if things get busy.
+They haven't yet, but he's promised me it's still the off-season.
 Not cold enough to be winter, but not yet warm enough for holidays.
 He's not paying me anything close to livable, but with the deal I'm getting on rent, I might just be able to do this.

 It's such a small town.
 It looks bigger than it is, since so many of these kitchy stores and homes have so much space around them.
 The market has a parking lot twice the size it needs.